Moosseedorf: History

 Moosseedorf is first mentioned in 1242 as Sedorf.
 In 1389 it was mentioned as Mossedorf.
-In the 18th and early 19th Century, it officially became Moosseedorf to avoid confusion with Seedorf in the District of Aarberg, which is also in the Canton of Bern.
+In the 18th and early 19th century, it officially became Moosseedorf to avoid confusion with Seedorf in the District of Aarberg, which is also in the Canton of Bern.

 Prehistoric Moosseedorf

-Two of the largest paleolithic sites in Switzerland, Mossbühl I and II, are located on a low hill near Moossee Lake.
+Two of the largest paleolithic sites in Switzerland, Moosbühl I and II, are located on a low hill near Moossee Lake.
 The sites date to the last Ice Age (about 13,500 BC) and contain over 70,000 Magdalenian flints.
 Other discoveries include a needle of bone, ochre beads for dye, lignite pearls, a female statuette made from jet (height 2.2 cm) as well as fragments of imported amber from the Baltic region.
 Fire pits surrounded by what appear to be tent sites were also discovered.
-A number of animal skeletons and bones show that the people at Mossbühl mostly hunted reindeer.
+A number of animal skeletons and bones show that the people at Moosbühl mostly hunted reindeer.

-In addition to Mossbühl I and II, in 1856 several neolithic lake shore settlements were found on both ends of the lake.
+In addition to Moosbühl I and II, in 1856 several neolithic lake shore settlements were found on both ends of the lake.
 The larger eastern site contained a number of Cortaillod culture pottery fragments from the first half of the 4th millennium BC.
 In 1886 workers excavating a site for a monument to the Battle of Grauholz, allegedly discovered a late-Bronze Age grave, which probably dated to around 1300 BC.
 According to reports, the grave contained several small tools and jewelry.
 However, the site was destroyed in construction and any artifacts were lost.

+In 2011 the remains of a prehistoric dugout canoe were found during construction work on the premises of the public swimming pool at lake Moossee.
+The artifacts were dated to about 4500 BC.
+Today, they are shown to the public in a custom made display case close to where they were found.